David-Kent-Consulting/how_to_azure_automationact_with_terraform/README.md

 This is the hard way.
 These days we run container instances.
-Microsoft explains this best with an Azure Ubuntu AZ CLI interface with everything you need except for Terraform, which is quite easy to make available to the container instance via a persistent storage mount from yourn local developer desktop.
+Microsoft explains this best with an Azure Ubuntu AZ CLI interface with everything you need except for Terraform, which is quite easy to make available to the container instance via a persistent storage mount from your local developer desktop.
 A simple example of a pull to run this container instance would look like:

 docker run -u $(id -u):$(id -g) -v ${HOME}:/home/az -e HOME=/home/az --rm -it mcr.microsoft.com/azure-cli:2.38.0